Data AcQuisition And Real-Time AnalysisScope - Spectrum - Spectrogram - Signal Generator

 Beats_Demo also uses Custom Control buttons to switch from binaural beats (a separate tone to each ear, for headphone use) to conventional monaural beats, and to switch monaural beats from both ears to one ear only.
 In each case, a single button click here changes multiple Generator button states.

 Besides reducing the number of manual operations, the Custom Controls approach allows descriptive control labels that make usage clearer.
-The control ranges can be set to show units relevant to the user, and transparently converted to any needed internal variable values.
+The control ranges can be set to show units relevant to the user, which are transparently converted to any needed internal variable values.

 Custom Controls can use Multitasking Macros to provide real-time background processing for live displays of custom-processed input and/or output data, as demonstrated in the included Channel Difference, Lissajous (X vs. Y), Chart Recorder, and FFT Filter macro mini-apps.